-5.1.49 WILD PITCH
+5.1.51 WILD PITCH

-A pitch that is so high or so low or so wide of the plate that the catcher, with ordinary effort, cannot or does not stop or control it.
+A pitch that is so high, low or wide of the plate that the catcher, with ordinary effort, cannot or does not stop or control it.

-5.1.50 WILD THROW
+5.1.52 WILD THROW

 A throw in which the ball thrown from one fielder to another cannot be caught or controlled and remains in play.